iyana Esters

 HOME: Wedekind Road Art Project, 2023.

-The Wedekind Road Art Project Community Gallery 2023 is a series of 61 mini murals, each 12 square feet in size, showing what “home” means to Northeast Reno.
+The Wedekind Road Art Project Community Gallery 2023 is a series of more than 60 mini murals, each 12 square feet in size, showing what “home” means to Northeast Reno.
 Forty-one of the mini murals were painted by residents throughout the neighborhood, and 20 are photo murals created by Esters using archival photos paying homage to Black Americans of Northeast Reno from the 1950s to the 1990s.
 During the late 1940s, as part of the second Great Migration, Black Americans moved from the South to the West, finding better living conditions in places like Northeast Reno.
-Iyana, who served as the project's photo researcher and muralist, expects the installation to be completed in late winter or early spring of 2024.
+Iyana, served as the project's photo researcher and muralist.

 Behind the scenes of Iyana and the WRAP team applying coating to all mini-mural and archival image panels for the 2024 installation.